dli85/ImageProcessingProgram/README.md

 NOTE: The script file is configured to run with the jar file.
 Due to relative paths, it will not work correctly if it is not used with the jar file.

+The screenshot of the program with an image loaded is located in the root folder as "PROGRAM_SCREENSHOT.jpg"

+The res folder contains sample images that can be loaded and operated on (like mudkip.ppm which is the image that is loaded in the screenshot).

 ## Design Overview

 ### Design changes (from assignment 5)